How to Treat Depression Without Medication

 treat depression without medication

-In fact, the intestines are commonly referred to as “the second brain.”
-The inner lining of the intestines and the brain are made of similar tissue.
-Both the brain and the intestine produce serotonin.
+In fact, many refer to the intestines as “the second brain” because they share similar tissue with the brain’s inner lining.
+Both the brain and the gut produce serotonin.
 Intestinal inflammation can actually cause depression.
 When the intestines are inflamed, the brain is inflamed.
 Chronic inflammation of the brain interferes with the ability of the brain cells to communicate, and can cause depression, brain fog, insomnia, ADD, Alzheimer’s disease, anxiety, autism or fatigue.
-“What are the signs of an inflamed intestine?” you ask.
+“What are the signs of an inflamed gut?” you ask.
 Great question!
 Constipation, diarrhea, bloating, acid reflux, and cramps are signs of inflammation, but it’s also possible to have inflamed intestines without any of these symptoms.
 I explain the details of most common intestinal inflammation conditions in these articles:

 What Causes Irritable Bowel Syndrome?